Cherreads

 "No one was shooting at you, at least not intentionally," Aidan said loudly.
 "Those arrows flew at you by mistake."

 The creature glared at the group.
 "Whatever the case may be, they woke me up," she yelled.
 "And now, since I can't sleep, might as well do something with my time."
+She clenched her fist, menacingly as her eyes glowed green.

 More Chapters